-This story was published on 26 July 2018.
+This story was first published on 26 July 2018.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The Australian Government has invested $5 million over four years for the trial of a place-based employment services model in the Indigenous community of Yarrabah in norther Queensland.

 The trial, which launched on 2 July 2018, is allowing government employment services to be delivered in the community by the community.